sendahug/send-hug-frontend/README.md

 ## Contents

-The app (located in [src/app](./src/app)) contains several modules:
+The app (located in [src/app](./src/app)) contains two modules:

-- The root module (AppModule), defined in **app.module.ts**.
-Contains mainly the components that are available to all users, whether or not they're logged in.
-- A routing module, defined in **app-routing.module.ts**.
-Contains the app's routing.
 - An Admin module, defined in **admin/admin.module.ts**.
 Contains the components that handle admin actions.
-- A Common module, defined in **common/common.module.ts**.
-Contains components and services which are used throughout the whole app.
 - A User module, defined in **user/user.module.ts**.
 Contians the components that handle authenticated users' actions.

+On top of these, the app contains various components and services.
+Any component that isn't part of the above modules is defined as a standalone component, and so can be used in any module.

 Each component folder contains both the HTML template and the component TypeScript file.